RaspberryPiFoundation/webdev-curriculum/en-GB/stickers/index.md

 + Let's add some text to this sticker.

-	Add a `<span>` containing the text "ROBOTS!" to `index.html` and give it an id.
+	Add a `<span>` containing the text "ROBOTS" to `index.html` and give it an id.

 	![screenshot](images/stickers-fire-span.png)

-+ Now you can position the text by adding the following style:
++ The text will look better if you make it bigger and position it.

+	To position the text you'll need to add `position: relative;` to `#greensticker` and `position: absolute` to `#greentext`.
+Positioning is covered in more detail in the `Build a Robot` project.

+	Add the following code to `style.css`:

 	![screenshot](images/stickers-fire-text-style.png)